OlivierLD/raspberry-coffee/http-tiny-server/README.md

 Logging available.

-Some special requests are reserved, like `/exit`, `/test`, feel free to comment them.
+Some special resources are reserved, like `/exit`, `/test`, feel free to comment them if needed.

 The constructor of the `HTTPServer` class can take a `Properties` object as parameter.
 Some of its members will be detailed below.